pdpino/worktime-mobile/docs/ideas.md

 ## Refactors and fixes
+* Rename 'date' to 'dateString' in WorkSession attributes, and change format from 'L' to 'YYYY-MM-DD'.
+Store version needs to be upgraded.
+  - Consider eliminating date, the timestampStart should be enough.
 * [REVIEW] [REFACTOR] Migrate from moment to date-fns, for better performance.
   Also, moment mutates objects.
 * [REFACTOR] Refactor bar chart: encapsulate behavior.
 Receives an array of